sc0ttkclark/wordpress-fields-api/docs/object-types-and-names.md

 The default object name is based on the object type, it adds an underscore to the object type -- `_{$object_type}`

-When no object name is provided (or it matches the default object name) then those screens/sections/controls/fields apply to all object names for an object type and will be inherited.
+When no object name is provided (or it matches the default object name) then those forms/sections/controls/fields apply to all object names for an object type and will be inherited.

-An example of that can be seen in the `WP_Fields_API_Screen_Term` implementation class, which adds the term `name`, `slug`, `parent`, and `description` fields to *all* taxonomies.
+An example of that can be seen in the `WP_Fields_API_Form_Term` implementation class, which adds the term `name`, `slug`, `parent`, and `description` fields to *all* taxonomies.
 Visibility ultimately rests with the section or control capabilities callback, which can further limit access to a specific section or control and prevent them from being viewed/used.